cloudfoundry/summit-training-classes/basics/site/content/labs/routes.md

 cf app
 ```

 Congratulations!
-You successfully updated your running application to a new version with no user interruption.
+You successfully updated your running application to a new version with no downtime for users.

 ## Beyond the Class